 Blood Type A

-Individuals with type A blood may have lower levels of stomach acid than other blood types and higher natural propensity for developing other diseases, such as cancer and diabetes.
-A meat-free diet based on vegetables and fruits, beans, legumes, and whole grains – ideally organic and fresh are recommended for type A blood.
+Individuals with type A blood may have lower levels of stomach acid than other blood types and a higher natural propensity for developing other diseases, such as cancer and diabetes.
+A meat-free diet based on vegetables and fruits, beans, legumes, and whole grains – ideally organic and fresh is recommended for type A blood.

 Due to its sensitive immune system, type A blood should avoid dairy, venison, poultry other than chicken and turkey, and certain fruits such as oranges, strawberries, mangos, and melons.
-With this diet, type A blood potentially prevent the development of life threatening diseases.
+With this diet, type A blood potentially prevent the development of life-threatening diseases.

 Blood Type B